kklingenberg88/GRC-Write-Up/02-iso27001-statement-of-applicability/README.md

 ### Phase 1: Understand Annex A Controls

 ISO 27001:2022 contains 93 controls across 4 themes.
 Your job is NOT to implement all 93.
+And ones that are not implemented but should be, end up being your POAMs.
+This is acceptable, and expected.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐